Media Training + Martial Arts: Secrets to Become A Media Star

 Susan: Yeah and I’ll cue you.
 I’ll go CK would you like to say something and if you don’t if you go no. I have nothing to say that’s fine and I’ll just keep going so feel free if you don’t have anything.
 To say or if nothing pops up in the moment just let me know and I’ll show you.
 So, thank you for being brave and doing this because CK‘s never done this with me before.

 CK: No, no this is new well this is what noble warrior is all about like.
-You got some new ways to haCK consciousness let’s do it.
+You got some new ways to hack consciousness let’s do it.

 Susan: Yeah, yeah and what people have said about this that I really love and we’ll see.
 How all of you feel that it feels really easy and good and there’s no resistance to it.
 Because my sweetie who has done everything and has been meditating forever.
 He said this is the only process I’ve never had any resistance to which I thought it was interesting.
 Yeah but your own experience whatever you have is fine.